-The United Kingdom (UK) National Screening Committee (NSC) is responsible for health screening in the UK.
-It advises ministers in all four countries and is part of Public Health England, an executive agency of the Department of Health.
+The United Kingdom National Screening Committee advises ministers in all four countries and resides within Public Health England, an executive agency of the Department of Health.

 Before any pathology or condition is accepted for national screening there is a full evaluation against the NSC published criteria.